mkt80/pkoPreview/_pages/joinus.md

 redirect_from:
   - /joinus/
 ---
 <p>Our recruitment program is designed those of you who want to give outrigger a shot.
 Practices are held 1 day a week in Morro Bay from the end of January thru March.
-You'll be given an introduction to the sport of outrigger, basic techniques to paddling, and meet your potential novice team mates.</p>
+You'll be given an introduction to the sport of outrigger, learn basic paddling techniques, and meet your potential novice teammates.</p>

 <h2>2018 Recruitment Program Practice Schedule</h2>

-<p>Practices are Sunday in Morro Bay at Coleman Beach.
+<p>Practices are Sundays in Morro Bay at Coleman Beach.
 You'll need to complete your <a href="/members/registration/">2018 member registration</a> to participate.
-Your first three practices are free and then your yearly dues of $365 are due.</p>
+Your first three practices are free and then your annual dues of $365 are due.</p>

-<p>Please let our membership director, <a href="mailto:membership@palekai.org">Julie</a>, know if you will be joining us for other paddle day in March so we can make sure to have enough room in boats!</p>
+<p>Please let our membership director, <a href="mailto:membership@palekai.org">Julie</a>, know if you will be joining us for another paddle day in March so we can make sure we have enough room in the boats!</p>

 <h3>Session 1</h3>
 <p>These dates are inteded for those who are interested in joining PKO for 2018.</p>